mikrono/tModLoaderWiki_kr_ko/Localization.md

 For example, the game already has translations for the text `Right Click To Open`, stored in the `CommonItemTooltip.RightClickToOpen` key.
 A mod can utilize substitutions to reuse that value.
 The entry `Tooltip: "{$CommonItemTooltip.RightClickToOpen}"` would end up with the text `Right Click To Open` in the users language for this item.
 Other existing translations such as item names and other common tooltips are also available for use.

 Translations from within the mod can also be used.
-For example in [ExampleMod's localization files](https://github.com/tModLoader/tModLoader/blob/1.4/ExampleMod/Localization/en-US.hjson), `ExamplePylonTile.MapEntry: "{$Mods.ExampleMod.ItemName.ExamplePylonItem}"` is used to reuse the translations contained in the `Mods.ExampleMod.ItemName.ExamplePylonItem` key.
+For example in [ExampleMod's localization files](https://github.com/tModLoader/tModLoader/blob/1.4.4/ExampleMod/Localization/en-US.hjson), `MapObject.ExamplePylonTile: "{$Mods.ExampleMod.ItemName.ExamplePylonItem}"` is used to reuse the translations contained in the `Mods.ExampleMod.ItemName.ExamplePylonItem` key.

 Many substitutions have `{0}` or `{1}` in them, these are placeholders for values modders can provide.
 This functionality is explained in the [String Formatting section](#string-formatting).